George Washington Vanderbilt was born in 1862

 him a fortune and brought him the enduring title of “Commodore.”
 Some

 50 years later and in control of such wealth, the “Commodore” invested

 in railroads including the New York Central bringing into his coffers

-a second fortune the sum total of $100 million.
+a second fortune, with the sum total of one hundred million dollars.
 When the “Commodore” departed,

 he was considered the wealthiest industrialist of the time.
 During

 his life the “Commodore” started a family tradition